d6u/lunchtalk-docker/README.md

 ## [baseimage-docker](https://github.com/phusion/baseimage-docker) and [passenger-docker](https://github.com/phusion/passenger-docker)

-They claim to be clean and minimum (best for OCD patients).
+They claim to be clean and minimum.

+`Demo2`

 ```
 docker build -t test2 .